 Does your dog eat too fast?
-We share with you these hacks on making your DIY slow-feeder dog bowl.
+We share with you these hacks for making your DIY slow-feeder dog bowl.

-When your dog gobbles up his foods and treats from his dog dish so fast, it scares you.
+When your dog gobbles up his food and treats from his dog dish so fast, it scares you.
 He might get choked at any minute.
 You worry so much.

 Can I Make my own DIY Slow Feeder Dog Bowls?

 So, how do you make a DIY homemade dog feeder?

 When you have a regular dog dish or dog bowl, be it ceramic or stainless steel dog bowls, you do not have to buy a new dog bowl just to provide your dog with a slow-feeder dog bowl.
 You can actually make your own DIY slow-feed bowls, and you have two options here.

 One way to create your DIY slow feeders is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder.